Wills, Trusts & Probate

 What is the difference between a will and a trust?

-Yes, you can change your will anytime before your death as long as you are mentally competent.
-This can be done by creating a new will or adding a codicil, which is an amendment to an existing will.
-It’s important to follow California legal requirements when making changes to ensure the validity of the updated will.
-Keeping your will current helps reflect your latest wishes accurately.
+Yes, you can change your will at any time before your death as long as you are legally competent.
+This can be done by creating a new will that revokes prior versions or by adding a codicil, which is an amendment to an existing will.
+It is important to follow California signing and witnessing requirements so the updated document is valid.
+When making changes, review related documents and beneficiary designations to ensure consistency across your plan.
+Informing trusted individuals about the existence and location of the new documents helps avoid confusion after your death and reduces the chance that an outdated will will be used in error.